scalablegs/scalable.gs/readme.md

 ## Changelog:

+### v0.9.2 : June 2nd, 2011 : release candidate

+* Check the checkin of code for all the changes.
+The core naming of the grids stays the same, but the framework has shifted to a small screen first design process together with dynamic loading of CSS with JavaScript on large projects.

 ### v0.8.9 : April 7th, 2011 : Second beta
 * Extracted each of the grid system setups into their own files for easier implentation.